yannis300307/ESG_Engine/README.md

 ### Event handler

-The player object is a simple Entity object the only difference is that the player's controls are already built-in in the player.
+The player object is a simple Entity object.
+The only difference is that the player's controls are already built-in in the player.
 So we need to add the players controls into the event_handler with `self.event_handler.register_event(pygame.KEYDOWN, self.player.player_control_key_down)` and `self.event_handler.register_event(pygame.KEYUP, self.player.player_control_key_up)`.

 You can add all the events you want in the event handler.
-When the event handler call a registered function, it gives the pygame event object to the registered function.
-So your function should be like this :
+When the event handler calls a registered function, it gives the pygame event object to the registered function.
+So your function should look like this :
 ```python
 import pygame
 from ESG_Engine.client.client_core import Client